vpbasile/svgDraw/README.md

 #SVGDraw
-An experiment with generative art
+An engine for producing cuttable SVGs and experimenting with generative art